bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Verse scroll key not registered, and doesn't always work.
 * Unit dot reference consistently doesn't get passed to scroll.
 Probably Anchor needs to forward ref.
 * From clean slate, selecting annotation by click, then navigating by key, wiki wormhole takes two keys to become accessed.
-* Presence layering.
-Weird bug where record player in Cremated is in front of bed in one scene, then behind it in other.

 # Minor issues, to be investigated while production is on master before Gatsby.
 * Figure out why window resizing timeout seems to have regressed.